Oyawhales/SQL/README.md

 # Data-Exploration-in-SQL
-This house all SQL queries and Data exploration Projects
+This houses all SQL queries and Data exploration Projects